dmbarbour/glas/docs/GlasNamespaces.md

 This function receives an Env of adapters, extracts the TAG adapter, then applies to Definition.
 If there is no such adapter, we'll get an obvious error, usually at compile time.

-### Modules as Mixins
+### Modules and Mixins

-The preferred type for module ASTs is `Env -> Env`.
-This ensures extensible input and output.
-Interestingly, it also supports sequential composition.
-A front-end syntax could usefully distinguish 'import' from 'include', treating the latter as applying a module into the namespace.
+The proposed type for module AST is `Env -> Env`.
+The input Env should at least provide primitives, including access to '%env.\*' and an updated '%src'.
+But this may be extended to access definitions in client's environment, essentially parameterizing modules.
+We could support in-out parameters, where a module both receives and returns a definition.
+And at the extreme, we could 'include' a module into the current namespace.

-Although there is no operation to 'union' definitions, a module could leverage 'ifdef' to support something like a union-merge on a per-definition basis.
+Of course, we aren't limited to modules that do this.
+We can also define `Env -> Env` functions for use as namespace macros, or even `Env -> (Env -> Env)` for parameterization.

+The glas namespace model doesn't support a union of definitions, but it isn't difficult to develop modules that support a sort of union-merge of definitions via the ifdef primitive.

 ## Incremental Compilation